 The medial group occupies, you guessed it, the medial compartment of the thigh.
 It includes the pectineus, adductor magnus, adductor minimus, adductor longus, adductor brevis, and gracilis.
 These muscles are also called the adductors of the thigh.

 The posterior muscle group is the smallest group, occupying the posterior compartment of the thigh.
 It contains the three hamstring muscles called the semimembranosus, semitendinosus, and biceps femoris.

-The muscles of the hip and thigh can be quite challenging to learn and success only comes with revision.
-If you want a summary of the muscles of both regions and a way to actively learn their attachments together with further details, study the following video and tackle the quiz!
+If you want a summary of the muscles of both regions and a way to actively learn their attachments together with further details, use the following study unit!

 The neurovasculature of the thigh is a direct continuation of the one from the hip.
 The arterial supply comes from the femoral artery and its branches.
 The main vein draining the thigh, and actually the entire lower limb, is the femoral vein.
 It is part of the deep venous system, drains into the external iliac vein, and is a direct continuation of the popliteal vein.
 The femoral vein also receives deoxygenated blood from the circumflex veins, the long saphenous vein, and the deep vein of the thigh.
 Innervation is provided by two major nerves and their branches: femoral and sciatic nerves.
 They originate from the lumbar and sacral plexuses, respectively.

 Let’s now focus on the distal extremity of the femur because it takes part in a major joint of the lower extremity.
 The knee joint is formed by the close interaction of three bones: femur, tibia , and patella (kneecap).
 In fact, the entire joint consists of two articulations housed within one capsule, which is strengthened by various extracapsular and intracapsular ligaments.

 You can find out more about the anatomy of the knee joint below!